Montpellier Business School

 Impact économique et sociétal

-Created by the FNEGE in 2012, the BSIS system assesses the impact of a business school on its environment through a quantitative and qualitative methodology taking into account its own particularities and missions.
-Given its dual commitment to academic excellence and global responsibility, it was only natural for MBS to turn to the BSIS in order to pursue its continuous improvement process.
+Created by the FNEGE in 2012, the BSIS system makes it possible to assess the impact of a Business School on its environment, taking into account its specific characteristics and role, using a quantitative and qualitative methodology.
+MBS, through its dual commitment to academic excellence and global responsibility, has naturally turned to this system with the aim of pursuing a continuous improvement approach.

-Overall impact on the area and MBS’ international influence
+Overall influence on the region and international influence

-Beyond this economic impact, the audit report showed the positive impact of MBS on the regional ecosystem.
-This is reflected in important joint research activities and educational partnerships with the Montpellier university complex.
-The participation of MBS in the development of local companies through work-study programmes (490 full-time equivalents made available in the region in 2016-2017) is also part of this dynamic.
-Finally, MBS has noted a strong commitment from many regional players who share its values of openness, diversity and equal opportunities.
+Beyond this economic impact, the audit report showed the overall positive influence of MBS on the regional ecosystem.
+This is reflected in significant joint research activities and teaching partnerships with the university site in Montpellier, participation in the development of businesses via internships and work-study programmes (490 full-time equivalents made available in the region in 2016-2017), and also a strong commitment to a large number of regional players who share its values of openness, diversity and equal opportunities.

-In accordance with Montpellier Business School’s mission, this report reflects the academic, economic, social and societal footprint that the school has fostered and developed in the region.
-The school’s strong local roots and its reputation allow it to significantly contribute to the region’s international influence.
+In keeping with the mission that Montpellier Business School has set itself, this report reflects the academic, economic, social and societal footprint that the school has been able to establish and develop in the region; a footprint and reputation that enable it to make a significant contribution to the region’s international reputation.

 Partager cette page